keboola/connection-docs/transformations/index.md

 ## Transformation Versions & Features
 The current and most-used transformations are now marked as legacy.
-They receive important updates (e.g., Python, R, Julia updates) but won't receive any new features. *Legacy Transformations* will be available together with *New Transformations* for a long period to ensure smooth migration (which will start once all features from Legacy Transformations are available in New Transformations and there is a migration path).
+They receive important updates (e.g., Python, R, Julia updates) but won't receive any new features. *Legacy transformations* will be available together with *new transformations* for a long period to ensure smooth migration (which will start once all features from legacy transformations are available in new transformations and there is a migration path).
 New transformations are not available in all projects at the moment.
-Therefore, using the Legacy Transformations for day-to-day work is perfectly okay.
+Therefore, using the legacy transformations for day-to-day work is perfectly okay.

 Some features of legacy transformations are not yet available in new transformations, and some will never be available in new transformations.
 The following table shows the feature status as of **October 2020**.